-For a flattering, natural and balanced eyebrows you need to recognize a few details that we have put together in this article.
+For flattering, natural, and balanced eyebrows you need to recognize a few details that we have put together in this article.

-When it comes to the eyes, much effort is spent choosing the right eyeshadows, the placement and blending, liners, mascara and brushes but it is also essential to think of the proper frame to enhance and bring focus on the eyes.
+When it comes to the eyes, much effort is spent choosing the right eyeshadows, the placement, and blending, liners, mascara, and brushes but it is also essential to think of the proper frame to enhance and bring focus to the eyes.

-You should know, eyebrows are rarely exactly the same on any individual.
-It is the makeup artist job to make them as similar as possible, not exact.
+You should know, eyebrows are rarely the same on any individual.
+It is the makeup artist’s job to make them as similar as possible, not exact.

 - The parts of the eyebrow you should know